-On a day to day basis the average person is inundated with a bajillion pieces of advertising and it's on the companies themselves (or their marketing firms) to make their ads stand out from the white noise that permeates the air.
-But usually, the disconnect between the people at those companies and the people they're marketing to makes for some pretty horrible commercials.
-We’re genuinely surprised that every ad isn’t made up of rapping grannies and skateboarding aardvarks.
-Although, come to think of it, those would be some pretty cool commercials.
+On a day to day basis, the average person is inundated with a bazillion pieces of advertising, and it's on the companies themselves (or their marketing firms) to make their ads stand out from the white noise that permeates the air.
+But usually, the disconnect between the people at those companies and the people they're marketing to makes for some epic fails.

 Take a look at these viral marketing fails and vote on which ad campaign failed the hardest.
 Afterward, leave us a comment telling us how you would have done better.
 If you're like us, you would have added at least one rapping granny.

 When the videos for HUVr appeared in 2014, every nerd on the planet had an aneurysm.
 This is what they'd been waiting for their entire lives.
 Finally, they had the chance to be Marty McFly.
 But just as quickly as their dreams were realized, they were snatched away.